qualisign/graphist/README.md

 The core vocabulary of the language is exceedingly small: just two words.
 Learn to use these two words properly, and you have all the power of the Graphist programming language at your fingertips.

-This simplicity is due to the American philosopher Charles Saunders Peirce's system of existential graphs, which is the foundation of Graphist.
+This simplicity is due to the American philosopher Charles Saunders Peirce's system of existential graphs, which is an ingenious simplification of logic that lays the groundwork of Graphist.

+Let's meet those two words:

 Graph